 You can specify the IP address of the remote dial-in user or peer ID (should be the same with the ID setting in dial-in type) by checking the box.
-Enter Peer ISDN number if you select ISDN above.
+Enter Peer ISDN number if you select ISDN above (This feature is useful for s model only.).
 Also, you should further specify the corresponding security methods on the right side.